Ziya Gökalp: Early life

 Mehmet Ziya was born in Diyarbakır of the Ottoman Empire on 23 March 1876 to Muhammad Tefvik Bey and Zeliha Hanım.
 He was the second son of the family.
 He, specifically his maternal family, was of Kurdish origin by some sources.
 Ziya described his paternal family as Syrian Turkmen.
 His father was an Ottoman bureaucrat and responsible for publishing the Salname of Diyarbakır.
 He had a close relationship with his uncle, who would have liked to have seen Ziya marry his daughter.
 His uncle was religious and opposed Ziya's interactions with Abdullah Cevdet, who was an atheist.
 Diyarbakır was a "cultural frontier", having been ruled by Arabs and Persians until the 16th century, and featuring "conflicting national traditions" among the local populations of Turks, Kurds, and Armenians.
 This cultural environment has often been suggested to have informed his sense of national identity; later in his life, when political detractors suggested that he was of Kurdish extraction, Gökalp responded that while he was certain of patrilineal Turkish racial heritage, this was insignificant: "I learned through my sociological studies that nationality is based solely on upbringing."

 Gökalp attempted suicide in early 1895 after an existential crisis caused by his discovery of materialism.
 Cevdet, who was a doctor, rescued him, which he would lament later as Gökalp became a Turkist ideologue.
 After attending primary and secondary education in Diyarbakır, he settled in Istanbul, in 1895.
 There, he attended veterinary school and became involved in underground revolutionary nationalist politics for which he served ten months in prison.
-He developed relationships with many figures of the revolutionary underground in this period, abandoned his veterinary studies, and became a member of the underground revolutionary group, the Society of Union and Progress (CUP).
+He developed relationships with many figures of the revolutionary underground in this period, abandoned his veterinary studies, and became a member of the underground revolutionary group, the Committee of Union and Progress (CUP).